streetsidesoftware/cspell/docs/types/cspell-types/interfaces/FileSource.md

 • `Optional` **sources**: `undefined`

-The two settings that were merged to
+The two settings that were merged to.

 #### Overrides